 Another downside to trying to detox fast is that patients may not follow the proper protocol for replacement drugs or weaning.
 In detox, and particularly with opiates, weaning patients off of synthetic drugs may be the best way to prevent a terrible withdrawal process.
 This process, in order to be truly effective, can take several days to complete.
 For severe addictions, weaning may offer lasting results, while a cold turkey approach might be faster but leave patients with the higher risk of relapsing in the future.

 Attempting to detox fast can be tempting, but lasting results take time.
-Contact Serenity House Detox at 866-396-4129 for more on the proper steps of detox and how to begin on the road to recovery today.
+Contact Serenity House Detox & Recovery at 866-294-5306 for more on the proper steps of detox and how to begin on the road to recovery today.